 The meeting aims to introduce environmental indicators, the different ways in which they may be categorized, and in which situations different types of indicators may be more or less relevant.
-We will also work with how to formulate adequate environmental targets and indicators for following up targets.
+We will also work with how to formulate adequate environmental targets and activity plans, as well as indicators for target follow-up.